The ESNCM offers three programs of study in its branches - the Bustan or Kindergarten program, the Regular program and the Amateur program.

 The Intermediate level.

-The Regular Program consists of training in a Western or Arabic instrument, with examinations in 8 grades, plus an optional preparatory grade, each of which can be completed in a maximum of two academic years.
+The Regular Program consists of training in a Western or Arabic instrument, with examinations in 8 grades, plus an optional preparatory grade, and an advanced performance certificate, each of which can be completed in a maximum of two academic years.
 It also includes theory, ear training, and history and appreciation of Arabic and Western classical music.
 The program also emphasizes ensemble playing, choirs and group Arabic percussion.
 The program gives students a broad education in both Arabic and Western music cultures.

 The Amateur Program